nwutils/nwjs-shell-builder/README.md

                     5 - osx-x64

         --nw=VERSION
-                Set node-webkit version to use (defaults to 0.11.5)
+                Set nwjs version to use (defaults to 0.11.5)

         --otput-dir=PATH
                 Change output directory